Land & Property Services (LPS) holds three registries:

 - you can contact the landlord of a property you lease or rent

-Land Registry does not merely provide a mechanical registration system; it actually guarantees the validity of the legal title.
+Land Registry guarantees the validity of a property's legal title.

-Each title has its own unique number known as the Folio Number, which:
+Each title a has unique Folio Number which:

 - describes the property